 - Save on management time

-The humble VMS continues to be the technology stack used to supply the gears and levers that streamline unavoidable back-office administrative processes that underpin contingent workforce hiring, working with staffing vendors, and managing day-to-day workforce operations.
+VMS solutions continue to be the technology stack used to supply the gears and levers that streamline unavoidable back-office administrative processes that underpin contingent workforce hiring, working with staffing vendors, and managing day-to-day workforce operations.
 But, today they go further than that.
 They enrich the supply of a modern flexible workforce, by unlocking new channels to talent.
 They encourage integrity in operational behaviors and polices.
 And they equip organizations to manage and optimize their resourcing plans against to ever-changing needs.

-Can any mid-sized or fast growing organization hope to live without a VMS?
+Can any mid-sized or fast growing organization hope to live without VMS solutions?
 Probably.
 To do so economically in order to stay relevant and competitive in the markets they serve?
 Probably not.

 The digital tech that runs flexible working for businesses around the world.